 Bank fishing is permitted along the Santa Fe River.
 Expect catches of Suwannee and black bass, redbreast and spotted sunfish.
 Boat access is available at many public boat ramps in the area.
 Appropriate licenses and permits are required.

 Wildlife viewing is most productive along the marked trails that loop through the sandhills and along the floodplain of the Santa Fe River.
-Look for gopher tortoises and Sherman's fox squirrels in the oak and pine dominated sandhills.
+Look for gopher tortoises and southern fox squirrels in the oak and pine dominated sandhills.
 Barred owls, red shouldered hawks and migratory warblers frequent the cypress, gum and red maples found in the floodplain forest.
 Visit the Wildlife for more details.